The Passband Inversion Trick

 g = (m1 – m2) / 2

-To invert the signal spectrum, use a mixer and a second signal generator, which I'll call the local oscillator.
-In one case put the LO below the signal frequency, and in the other case, above.
-For example, to characterize a signal generator at 98 MHz, tune a low-distortion FM tuner to 108 MHz.
-Set the LO at 10 MHz.
+To invert the signal spectrum, you can use a mixer and a second signal generator.
+In one case set it below the signal frequency and in the other case above.
+For example, to characterize a signal generator at 98 MHz, set an FM tuner at 108 MHz and the second generator at 10 MHz.
 The mixer sum product at 108 MHz will be noninverted.
-Measure the distortion level and then set the LO at 206 MHz.
-The mixer difference product at 108 MHz will be inverted.
-The signal generator and tuner frequencies remain constant so that their distortion levels don't vary.
+Then set the second generator at 206 MHz to invert the 108 MHz difference product.
+The frequencies of the generator under test and the tuner remain constant so their distortion levels don't change.
+A +7 dBm LO diode ring mixer with a 1 dB compression point of +1 dBm will not add distortion at the usual 65 dBf generator test level of −55 dBm.

-Instead of a mixer, I use my Marconi 2305 modulation meter.
-This instrument has a wideband, low-distortion, charge-pump detector (a specific kind of pulse counter).
-Because it has an untuned front-end, I can tune either to the signal frequency or 3 MHz below to obtain a signal at the 1.5-MHz IF.
-The passband inverts when I switch frequency.
+Instead of a mixer and second generator, I use my Marconi 2305 modulation meter.
+This instrument has a wideband, low-distortion, charge-pump FM detector (a specific kind of pulse counter).
+Because it does not use an input bandpass filter, I can tune to the signal frequency or to the image 3 MHz below to obtain a signal at the 1.5 MHz IF.
+The spectrum inverts when I retune.